Rich and fruity Christmas Pudding

 It is crucially important to wrap your Christmas Pudding properly before steaming, to ensure it is airtight and has room to expand whilst steaming.

 Christmas pudding should be steamed on a low setting at a very gentle simmer (just a couple of bubbles popping on the surface), for 6 hours, so that it cooks gently.
-Then recover it and store before steaming again for 2.5 hours on Christmas Day.
-This slow steaming process is what ensures your pudding has a deep, dark rich flavour, colour and texture.
+Then recover it and store it before steaming again for 2.5 hours on Christmas Day.
+This slow steaming process is what ensures your pudding has a deep, dark, rich flavour, colour and texture.

 Ingredients and Substitutions